Thursday, November 18

 Facts about leaves:

-1. Leaves are the most important part of the plant.
-The main function of a leaf is to provide food for the plant.
-This is done by photosynthesis.
-Photosynthesis is the process by which plants use sunlight, carbon dioxide, chlorophyll, and water to make their own food.
+1. Leaves are the most essential part of the plant.
+Their primary function is to provide food for the plant, which is done by photosynthesis.
+Photosynthesis is the process by which plants use sunlight, carbon dioxide, chlorophyll, and water to make food.

 Books about leaves: